 Childminding allows you to work from your own home to provide care and learning opportunities for other people's children.

 More and more parents are looking for good quality childcare.
-They're also looking for childcare that's flexible enough to meet the needs of their busy lifestyles and cater for differing work and shift patterns outside the usual Monday to Friday, nine until five routine.
+They're also looking for childcare that's flexible enough to meet the needs of their busy lifestyles and cater for differing work and shift patterns.
+Lots of parents need childcare outside the usual Monday to Friday, nine until five routine.

 Is childminding for you?

 As a childminder, you'll be self-employed and running your own business.
 You have to be registered with Ofsted and you must work to the same regulations as most other childcare settings.

 We run free 'childminding for you' sessions.
 They provide information to help you decide whether childminding is the right career for you.
 Have a look at our information leaflet to find out when our next session is.

 If you want to attend one of the sessions, call the Families Information Service on 0800 0345 340.
 Once you've attended the session, we'll invite you to come along to another course before you register as a childminder.
 You'll be expected to attend for a total of 20 hours over a ten week period.